This twice cooked sticky pork belly recipe is a must try!

-- Transfer the seared pork to the slow cooker and add the ginger, garlic, sugar, white wine vinegar, stock and a good pinch of salt and pepper.
+- Transfer the seared pork to the slow cooker and add the ginger, garlic, sugar, white wine vinegar, stock, bay leaves and a good pinch of salt and pepper.

 - Mix and cook as low as possible for 2–3 hours, or until the pork belly is very tender (try a bit).
-If you don’t have a slow cooker, put the ingredients in a casserole dish with a tightly fitting lid and cook in the oven at 160°C (325°F, Gas 3).
+If you don’t have a slow cooker, put the ingredients in a baking dish, tightly wrap with tin foil and cook in the oven at 160°C / 325°F / Gas 3.

 To Make The Glaze

-- Heat the oil in a wok until very hot.
+- Heat the oil in a frying pan until very hot.

 - Add the pork pieces and leave to crisp up (it will spit a lot, so use a shield or a lid).
 Once crispy, carefully flip them over so they are crispy all over.
 Lower the heat to medium.

-- In a bowl, mix the chipotle chilli honey, soy sauce and ginger, then season with salt and pepper.
+- In a bowl, mix the Gran Luchito Chipotle Chilli Honey, soy sauce and ginger, then season with salt and pepper.